 Further information on your confirmation voucher:

 You will receive your confirmation and your tour voucher in 2 separate emails.
-Please print your tour voucher and present it to the PARISCityVISION office on the day of your departure.
+Please bring your tour voucher (printed or on the phone) and present it to the PARISCityVISION office on the day of your departure.

 Organized by PARISCityVISION